krishnasingh001/string-calculator-assignment/README.md

   # Using a custom delimiter
   result = calculator.add('//;\n1;2;3')
   puts result  # Output: 6

+  # Numbers greater than 1000 are ignored
+  calculator.add("2,1001,6") # Returns 8

   # Handling negative numbers (will raise an error)
   begin